Garbage Pail Kids: Yearly themed series

 After the 30th Anniversary Series, Topps began using a new formula that structured each series with an overall theme divided into subsets focusing on particular topics.
-In January 2016, American as Apple Pie In Your Face! put GPKs in situations that parodied American culture.
+In January 2016, American as Apple Pie In Your Face! put Garbage Pail Kids in situations that parodied American culture.
 A second 2016 series followed in April called Prime Slime Trashy TV with humorous takes on popular television shows.
 The first series for 2017 was January's Adam-geddon, which put the Garbage Pail Kids (including some classic kids) in perilous end-times scenarios.
 Topps announced that the second series for 2017 will arrive in October and be called Battle of the Bands, caricaturing popular music acts and record album covers.
 The yearly themed series, along with their timing around the 2016 presidential elections, provided Topps with a perfect opportunity to parody American politics.
 In July 2015, they released the 30th Anniversary Series, which featured 10 additional Garbage Pail Presidents.
 This was followed in January 2016 by The 2016 Presidential Candidates, and in September 2016, they launched DisgRace to the White House.
 The series culminated with Best of the 2016 U.S. Presidential Election and the 2017 Presidential Inaug-Hurl Ceremony in January 2017.